oracle-livelabs/apex/forms-to-apex-adb/4-create-apex-app/4-create-apex-app.md

     ![master detail](images/add-master-detail-page.png " ")

-12. The Create Application page has three new Pages: two for the Customers table and one, as Master-Detail, for Orders and Items.
+12. The Create Application page has three new pages: two for the Customers table and one, as Master-Detail, for Orders and Items.

     Let’s add another Page for Orders, again click **Add Page** and select **Faceted Search**.